reworkcss/css/Readme.md

 `options`:

  - compress: omit comments and extraneous whitespace.
  - sourcemap: return a sourcemap along with the CSS output.
 Using the `source` option of `css.parse` is strongly recommended when creating a source map.
   Specify `sourcemap: 'generator'` to return the SourceMapGenerator object instead of serializing the source map.
  - inputSourcemaps: (enabled by default, specify `false` to disable) reads any source maps referenced by the input files when generating the output source map.
 When enabled, file system access may be required for reading the referenced source maps.
+ - indent: The indent used to format the output.
+Defaults to '&nbsp;&nbsp;' (two-spaces)

 ### Example